cloudsecuritynz/f5ohs/README.md

 * Output both summary and detailed strings to a text file with admin username and password:
 > f5osh.f5snapshot("10.10.10.10", username="admin", password="aP@ssw0rd", filePath=r"C:\f5snapshot\F5devicename_date.txt")

+### What is F5OHS not?
+F5OHS is not a replacement for any real-time operational monitoring tools.
+Organisations should, ideally, be monitoring the device with SNMP (and augmenting with sflow) and sending all logs to a SIEM.
+F5OHS was designed to augment those tools.

+### Does it work with partitions?
+In general, APM and GTM dont play nice with partitions, so partitions shouldnt be a big part of the checking.
+Its been tested to work with partitions for LTM VIPs and GTM wideIPs.

 ### Future updates
 - [ ]  adjust f5snapshot() to run from cli